• Skip to primary navigation

 4. Understand Marking Criteria

-The article below will explain what the band scores mean, how examiners decide them and the official marking criteria used to mark your test.
+The article below will explain the band scores, how examiners decide them and the official marking criteria used to mark your test.
 Click the link below.

 5. Understand the Different Question Types

-There are more than 10 different types of question for Reading and Listening.
-Again, there are more than 10 different kinds of question on the Writing test.
+There are more than 10 different types of questions for Reading and Listening.
+Again, there are more than 10 different kinds of questions on the Writing test.

 Knowing these will give you a huge advantage because each of them requires a different approach and strategy.
 I have them all for you in each of the skills sections below.